A Quick and Dirty Guide to Approaching Medical School Secondary Applications

-- Turnaround time: You want to get a secondary back to a school within 4 weeks of them sending it to you, ideally 2-3.
+- Turnaround time: You want to get a secondary back to a school within a max of 4 weeks of them sending it to you, but ideally 2-3 weeks.

 Another question that comes up all the time is “which ones should I submit first?”
 It is a relevant question and the answer is really whichever one you can.
 I would tackle those that you think are really easy (i.e. have no essays or maybe just one really short one) and get them out of the way.
 Then, move onto schools you are targeting.
 If UCSD is your dream school, make sure you are submitting your application to them as soon as possible.
 If there is a particular school that has a really hard question, you can come back to it with a “fresher” mind at a later time.